2026 Mothapalooza

 3:30 PM – Film Showing in Portsmouth - Sam Jaffe’s NEW Film on Moths

 Participants are invited to attend a special screening of “The Extraordinary Caterpillar“ at the Southern Ohio Museum Center in downtown Portsmouth, roughly a 21-minute drive from Shawnee Lodge.
 Transportation details and directions will be provided.
-We recommend watching the film, which is only available for special viewings, and then staying on in town and enjoying dinner in Portsmouth.
+We recommend watching the film, which is only available for special viewings like this one, and then staying on in town afterward and enjoying dinner in Portsmouth.

 5:00 PM – Dinner on Your Own